Entrepreneur, Former Elected Official and Author

 Ten easy to follow, practical, lessons and strategies to transform your life and maximize your potential

 In this talk, Celina reveals the top 10 lessons she curated as an award-winning entrepreneur and continued to use throughout her political career.
 Through engaging anecdotes, funny stories and practical examples, she paints a clear picture of how individual leaders can thrive in their lives and organizations.
 From being on stage with Prince to dreadful stories of potentially irritating First Lady Michelle Obama, Celina is as vulnerable, as she is vibrant in this presentation, and it all starts with the first step to transformation.

 This session is offered as a 1-hour keynote, interactive session or half-day workshop with curriculum, actionable lessons and take-home exercises.

 Investing in DEI is easy.
 The challenge is getting a return on your investment.
 Most organizations do not know where to start or where the real pain points exist to enable real returns.
 In this presentation, Celina starts with the foundational elements, then shows through clear pictures and examples how most organizations continue to create inequity.
 Finally, she will help you understand what it is costing you and how you can fix it.

-These talks leave audiences feeling refreshed and knowledgeable and gives people the tools to overcome the challenges that limit creating real equity, and build brighter futures for their organizations.
+These talks leave audiences feeling refreshed and knowledgeable and give people the tools to overcome the challenges that limit creating real equity and building brighter futures for their organizations.

 How to transform your organizational culture, and implement successful strategies by capitalizing on fear.